Richmond, Virginia Defective Medical Device Attorney

 Medical devices are designed to treat or control certain illnesses and conditions that cannot be alleviated through medicine, therapy, or other treatment methods.
 Although medical devices are often touted as safe and reliable by the companies that manufacturer them, the truth is that they can be extremely dangerous and defective, just like any other type of product.
 Many patients willingly allow a medical device to be implanted into their bodies without ever knowing the true dangers of the device.

 Portner & Shure, P.A. in Richmond, Virginia is here to support and guide you if you have been injured due to a defective medical device.
-With more than 25 years of experience and a long history of impressive case results, you can trust us to manage a case as complex as yours.
+With more than 25 years of experience and a long history of impressive case results.
 We know how to apply our insight and talents to a case, as well as when to turn to medical experts and engineers to further bolster a client’s claim.

 Problems with Medical Device Manufacturing Processes